June 22, 2011

 Since the dawn of offical neighborhoods there was been a delicate balance between the population needs/wants

-The Community of Lake View
+The Official Community

 image below - Etsy

-City Growth Map
+The City Growth Map

 of 1940